javascript-tutorial/en.javascript.info/1-js/2-first-steps/3-structure/article.md

 <li>Which counter-intuitive or implicit connections it has with other parts of the script?</li>
 </ul>

-All these comments are highly valuable.
+Further in the tutorial we'll make more notes about how to write the code better, easier to read and maintain.
+We'll also talk more about comments.

 [smart header="The good code is inherently readable and self-commenting"] Please note that the first type of comments ("what the code does") should be used to describe a "high-level" action, like the overall architecture, a function or a chunk of code.
 It's purpose is to give an overview, so a reader doesn't need to delve into the code and figure out.

 Novice programmers sometimes tend to elaborate too much.
 Please don't.
 The good code is inherently readable.
 No need to describe what few lines do.
 Unless it's something hard to grasp, and *then* it's worth to consider rewriting the code at the first place rather than commenting it.
 [/smart]

-Further in the tutorial we'll make more notes about how to write the code better, easier to read and maintain.